Experiencing rowing machine butt pain can be a very discouraging feeling!

 First, don’t lean too far back at the finish of your rowing stroke.
 This can cause added pressure on the tailbone and sitting bones.

-If you do feel pressure on any of these areas, try shifting slightly forward or backwards on the seat to help alleviate some pressure.
+If you do feel pressure on any of these areas, try shifting slightly forward or backward on the seat to help alleviate some pressure.

 Second, keep your back straight when pivoting from the drive to the finish and vice versa.
 Keeping a straight back will ensure you are pivoting over your butt correctly.